Corey and I just had our 13th wedding anniversary! I guess this means we are officially an old married couple now.

 The process of planning our wedding was a true reflection of who we are and our values.
 We wanted to have a beautiful day that we could spend with close family and best friends and not break the bank in the process.

 I am lucky that my parents were in a financial situation to support our wedding.
-They provided us with a budget and anything we didn’t spend, we got to keep.
+They provided us with a budget of $15,000 and anything we didn’t spend, we got to keep.

 This was a genius move on their part.

 Since we got married right after college, our first opportunity to spend a large amount of money had guardrails and an incentive to spend less.

 Our wedding day was beautiful, and we embraced a money-saving mindset and optimized almost everything.
 This set a strong foundation for starting our financial life together and more recently, getting on the same page regarding financial independence.

 10 Frugal Wedding Ideas

 For our 13th anniversary, I’d love to share our 10 best frugal wedding ideas.